LAlibrary/LAportfolio/README.md

 # [Lynette's Portfolio](https://github.com/LAlibrary/LAportfolio)
 Hi my name is Lynette, and this is a space to showcase my projects and interests.
-Thank you for visiting.
+Thank you for visiting!
 Feel free to reach out to me at lynette_alvarado@outlook.com.

 ## Visualizing The Markov Chain: Chord Progressions
 Using stochastic statistical methods, I compare two of my favorite groups by their chord progression usage.